 - Don't swear to secrecy.
 When someone tells you they want to die by suicide always consult with others and seek support.

-- Help this person find assistance.
+- Help find assistance.

 - Stay involved; it's ok to check in on the person and see how they're doing after they've received help.